MicrosoftDocs/Viva/WorkplaceAnalytics/Use/metric-filters.md

 ### Filters for participants

-The filters that are listed in the following two tables can be used in various query types to filter participants in collaboration activities &ndash; that is, in emails, IMs, calls, or meetings.
+The following tables list filters that can be used in various query types to filter participants in collaboration activities &ndash; that is, in emails, IMs, calls, or meetings.

 #### Individual filters